ryan-mcclue/musings/q-and-todo.md

 * how does quantum computing work?

+* what frequencies/technologies are regulated like in ISM; by extension what other regulations are there?

 * why floating point inaccuracies

 * examples of hardware virtualisation instructions/codecs? (e.g. multiway MMU?)